 Beaumont offers one of the most comprehensive diagnostic and treatment programs for epilepsy in the state of Michigan.

 WHAT IS EPILEPSY?

 The Epilepsy Clinic at Beaumont Hospital, Royal Oak is a neurology sub-specialty clinic.
-The clinic is located in the Neuroscience Center and specializes in the medical treatment and pre-surgical evaluation of epilepsy in both pediatric and adult patients.
+The clinic is located in the Neuroscience Center and specialties in the evaluation and treatment of epilepsy and related seizure disorders in both pediatric and adult patients.

 - social workers